House OKs bill easing budget strains on Postal Service

 The bill would end a requirement that the Postal Service finance, in advance, health care benefits for current and retired workers for the next 75 years.
 That obligation, which private companies and federal agencies do not face, was imposed in 2006.
 That ended up being the year that the Postal Service’s mail volume peaked and its financial fortunes steadily worsened.

-Facing budget pressures, the Postal Service hasn’t made those payments since 2012.
-Overall it faces unpaid obligations of $63 billion, according to its most recent annual report.
-The bill forgives much of that debt.

-Instead of those obligations, the Postal Service would pay current retirees’ actual health care costs that are not covered by Medicare, the federal health insurance program for older people.
+Instead of those obligations, the Postal Service would pay current retirees’ actual health care costs that aren’t covered by Medicare, the federal health insurance program for older people.

-The legislation would also require future Postal Service retirees to enroll in Medicare, which only about 1 in 4 does now.
-The shift would save the Postal Service money by having Medicare cover much of its costs.

-Proponents say eliminating the required pre-funding of retiree health care costs and the changes in workers’ health care coverage would save tens of billions of dollars over the next decade.
+Proponents say the changes would save tens of billions of dollars over the next decade.

-Criticism of the Postal Service peaked in 2020, when President Donald Trump appointed Louis DeJoy as postmaster general and Democrats accused him of slowing service to undermine the election.
-DeJoy, a major GOP donor, has proposed a 10-year plan to stabilize the service’s finances with steps such as additional mail slowdowns, cutting some offices’ hours and perhaps higher rates.

-The Postal Service had a successful 2021 holiday season, delivering 97% of shipments on time during two weeks in December, according to ShipMatrix, which analyzes shipping package data.
-In 2020 more than a third of first-class mail was late by the time Christmas arrived.

 Since the Postal Service has its own finance system, it is not counted as part of the federal budget.
 The nonpartisan Congressional Budget Office said the bill would save the government $1 billion over the next 10 years.